agluh/outbox-bundle/readme.md

     }

     /**
-     * This function will be called by Outbox bundle for each domain event should be published.
+     * This function will be called by outbox bundle for each domain event should be published.
      */
     public function onOutboxEventEnqueuedForPublishing(DomainEventEnqueuedForPublishingEvent $event): void
     {